Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/end-node/configure-an-end-node.md

-# Configure the End node
+# Configure the End Node

 **To configure the End node, follow these steps**: